-In addition, MWP provides on-going free events throughout the Los Angeles community.
-In partnership with Brentwood Presbyterian Church, the Pasadena American Legion, YWCA Santa Monica, and Bob Hope Patriotic Hall, we provide these events for veterans free of charge.
-We also provide a monthly closed event on Skid Row to serve the veterans there.
+In addition, MWP provides on-going free events throughout the greater Los Angeles area in locations such as Brentwood Presbyterian Church, the East LA VA Clinic, Pasadena American Legion Post #280, the Chatsworth Vet Center, and Bob Hope Patriotic Hall.
+We also provide monthly events open only to the veterans residing in transitional housing programs in Inglewood and on Skid Row.
 (To find out more, contact us).
-These events serve as a place for camaraderie, healing, mingling, and as an introduction to mindfulness.
-They also serve as an opportunity for the compassionate community to become educated about the challenges and opportunities that the veterans and their families face.
-We also host some incredible keynote speakers and screen some important films, followed by panel discussions, through the year.
+We create safe, confidential places for camaraderie, learning about mindfulness, healing, and a connection to a vast network of partner organization resources.
+The open events also serve as an opportunity for family members and the support community to become educated about the challenges and opportunities that the veterans and their families face.
+We host some incredible keynote speakers and screen some important films, followed by panel discussions, through the year.
 Please see our Events page for the most current details.
 We sincerely hope to meet you at one of these events soon!

 The challenges that veterans face reach far beyond themselves.
 The military-connected family member very often carries the burdens of these challenges, alone and confused.
 Left unchecked, the effects of trauma and stress become generational.
-The Mindful Warrior Project is committed to helping these family members connect to a compassionate community that is there for them and to shed some light on the challenges they are facing.
-Mindfulness is the foundation on which we build the concepts and experience of taking care of oneself first, establishing boundaries, and learning to listen and speak compassionately.
+The Mindful Warrior Project is committed to helping these family members connect to the community of care that is there for them and to shed some light on the challenges they are facing.
+Mindfulness is the foundation on which we build the concepts and experience of taking care of oneself first, establishing boundaries, and learning to observe and respond with openness, wisdom, and care.
 At the core of this program lies self-compassion, learning to forgive (self and others), and practicing acceptance (not condoning) of what is happening moment by moment.

 Together we can begin the healing process and break the chain of generational trauma now.
 By becoming empowered to participate in our own healing and cultivate our own well-being, through a mindfulness practice, we can continue these processes throughout the remainder of our lives.
 Explore with us The Way of The Mindful Warrior Family.